55 Beautiful Places to Kayak in Connecticut [By County]

 Please note that if you’re kayaking the Housatonic that it’s very sensitive to water levels – so don’t go after a particularly heavy rainstorm.

-Also, many of the launches near here that travel through New Milford are only accessible by New Milford residents – so keep that in mind if looking for other spots along the Housatonic to launch your kayak.
+Also, many of thelaunches near here that travel through New Milford are only accessible by New Milford residents – so keep that in mind if looking for other spots along the Housatonic to launch your kayak.

 If you’re spending anytime in Connecticut it’s worth the trip up to view this dam, even if you aren’t kayaking.
 If you are kayaking, the launch site is accessible to those who bring their own yaks or need to rent a kayak (rentals are available).
+You should know though that you aren’t going to be kayaking around the picturesque tower itself, but instead the Lake McDonough directly south of the dam/tower.

 Parking here is NOT free, but there is a beach, swimming area, and some walking trails for you to explore around the lake and dam.